Solicitor-Client Privilege/Litigation Privilege (updated)

 - While the courts have said that solicitor-client privilege must remain as close to absolute as possible, it is not absolute.
 It can be limited or abrogated by statute.
 A statute purporting to limit or abrogate the privilege must be interpreted “restrictively”.

-- Following the U of S case and pursuant to “the clear and unambiguous” language in FOIP and LA FOIP, the IPC possesses the express statutory authority to request full disclosure of disputed records to verify questionable claims but only to the extent “absolutely necessary.”
+- Following the U of Scase and pursuant to “the clear and unambiguous” language in FOIP and LA FOIP, the IPC possesses the express statutory authority to request full disclosure of disputed records to verify questionable claims but only to the extent that it is “absolutely necessary.”
 This threshold is very high.
-The IPC can likely require full production of a record only in narrow circumstances where the IPC has a reasonable basis in fact to believe that the government institution’s claim of privilege is improperly or falsely asserted.
+The IPC can likely require full production of a record only in narrow circumstances where the IPC has a reasonable basis in fact to believe that the government institution’s or local authorities’ claim of privilege is improperly or falsely asserted.

 - Short of requiring full production to verify claims of privilege, the “absolutely necessary” threshold requires the IPC to take a number of prior verification steps in incremental fashion before resorting to this last measure.

-- For example, the government institution could be required to support its privilege claim by:
+- For example, the government institution or local authority could be required to support its privilege claim by:

-- Providing a sworn affidavit of documents containing requested information to the level of detail that accords with the usual or best practices expected of an affidavit of documents in the civil litigation context.
+- Providing a sworn affidavit of documents along with a schedule of records containing requested information to the level of detail that accords with the usual or best practices expected of an affidavit of documents in the civil litigation context.

-- If the IPC is still unable to reasonably verify a claim of solicitor-client privilege after the provision of an affidavit of documents, containing the requested information, the IPC could then cross-examine the government institution on its affidavit.
+- If the IPC is still unable to reasonably verify a claim of solicitor-client privilege after the provision of an affidavit of documents and schedule of records, containing the requested information, the IPC could then question the government institution on its affidavit or schedule.

-- If the IPC remains unsatisfied at this stage, the U of S case likely gives the IPC the power to compel production of the full record in order to verify the claim on the basis of the record itself to the extent absolutely necessary.
+- If the IPC remains unsatisfied at this stage, the U of Scase gives the IPC the power to compel production of the full record in order to verify the claim on the basis of the record itself.

 - Even under this incremental approach, the IPC must have a reasonable basis for questioning the asserted claim in the circumstances before moving to the next stage.

-As a result, whenever a public body claims solicitor-client privilege or litigation privilege, step one will be to request the public body to provide a copy of the records, a redacted copy of the records or an Affidavit of Records as set out in Form B of The Rules of Procedure.
-That Affidavit contains a Schedule and the public body is asked to list the documents over which privilege is claimed and indicate whether they are claiming solicitor-client privilege or litigation privilege.
+As a result, whenever a public body claims solicitor-client privilege or litigation privilege, step one will be to request the public body to provide a copy of the original records, a redacted copy of the records provided to the applicant.
+Alternatively, the IPC will require an Affidavit of Records as set out in Form B of The Rules of Procedure and the redacted record provided to the applicant.
+That Affidavit contains a Schedule, and the public body is required to list the documents over which privilege is claimed and indicate whether they are claiming solicitor-client privilege or litigation privilege.
+The government institution or local authority is expected to complete the schedule with all details.
+Failure to do so may cause the IPC to move to the next step.

-I have amended The Rules of Procedure to reflect the current practice in this area.
+The Rules of Procedure have been updated to reflect the current practice in this area.
 Part 9 has been amended accordingly and the Affidavit of Records has been provided in Form B. A representation or submission is optional and at the choice of the public body.
-The Schedule has added two columns which will allow the public body to either indicate whether they are claiming solicitor-client privilege or litigation privilege.
-A certificate of a lawyer is no longer required.
+The Schedule has two columns which requires the public body to indicate whether they are claiming solicitor-client privilege or litigation privilege.